How to Install Linux Kernel Headers on Rocky Linux

 In this example, “5.14.0-162.6.1.el9_1.0.1.x86_64” indicates the specific kernel version running on the system.
 Knowing this version is vital to ensure that you install the correct and compatible kernel headers for your system.

-Installing the Appropriate Kernel Headers
+Step 3: Installing the Linux Kernel Headers

 After determining your current Linux Kernel version, the next step is to install the kernel headers.
 These headers are crucial for system tasks such as developing kernel modules and ensuring software compatibility.
 On Rocky Linux, you can install the kernel headers tailored to your specific kernel version with the following command: